-On June 30, 2012, we sold the trade name, tooling, and other assets of our Hydra-Sports business to Hydra-Sports Custom Boats, LLC, an unaffiliated third party.
-We concurrently entered into an agreement with the purchaser to contract manufacture a specified number of Hydra-Sports models annuall at established prices.
+On June 30, 2012, we sold all of our assets that were specifically identified with Hydra-Sports, including the trade name, tooling, certain machinery, an finished goods of our Hydra-Sports business, to Hydra-Sports Custom Boats, LLC, an unaffiliated third party.
+We concurrently entered into an agreement with the purchaser to contract manufacture a specified number of Hydra-Sports models annually at established prices.
 This manufacturing agreement expires on June 30, 2015, and we do not intend to renew it.
 We sold 49 and 50 Hydra-Sports boats under this contract in fiscal 2013 and fiscal 2014, respectively.